 2. Changing the way the ocean is explored, bringing sustainability, namely, to coastal fisheries and valuing the marine blue natural capital;

 This choice intends to bring focus to the Foundation’s approach under the Conservation Pillar.
-Topics such as, for example, ocean pollution, IUU fishing, large-scale industrial fishing, invasive species and shipping, are not proposed as a priority for the first years of the Foundation’s Action Plan.
+Topics such as, for example, ocean pollution, IUU fishing, large-scale industrial fishing, invasive species and shipping, are proposed as a priority for the first years of the Foundation’s Action Plan.

 The main projects developed thus far and proposed in this Action Plan aim at contributing to the implementation of MPAs at the national and international levels, through establishing partnerships, supporting scientific processes and implementing sustainable development options for coastal fisheries.
 Establishing new MPAs, increasing the efficiency of the existing ones and reducing the number of “paper MPAs” are long-term goals.
 Simultaneously, setting a “proof-of-concept” sustainability Program for coastal fisheries in Portugal will bring leverage for the Foundation ambitious goal of help establishing a network of effective sustainable fishing solutions in Portugal and elsewhere.